 She and her father, Adam Fripp, tended the lighthouse in the late 1890s.
 In 1898, a major hurricane hit South Carolina—one of the deadliest to hit North America.
-Legend has it that Adam, dedicated to his job of lighthouse keeper, stayed in the lighthouse throughout the storm trying to keep the light bright for a ship that was dangerously close to the shore.
+Legend has it that Adam, dedicated to his job of lighthouse keeper, stayed in the lighthouse throughout the storm.
+He wanted to keep the light bright for a ship that was dangerously close to the shore.
 Sadly, Adam dropped to the floor and suffered a heart attack.
-Caroline took her father to their nearby house and on his death bed he asked her to keep the light burning throughout the storm.
+Caroline took her father to their nearby house.
+On his deathbed he asked her to keep the light burning throughout the storm.

 Many have reported seeing the “Blue Lady” or feeling her presence on stormy nights.
-So beware, the next time you visit the Leamington Lighthouse, you might just meet the ghost of Caroline Fripp, a spirit that awakens with the sound of wind and rain!
+So beware, the next time you visit the Leamington Lighthouse.
+You might just meet the ghost of Caroline Fripp, a spirit that awakens with the sound of wind and rain!